farzadghanei/mute/README.rst

 -------------

 `mute` can be configured with environment variables, or with a configuration file.
-If the environment variables are set, they define the current configuration and the config file is not even checked.
-If no variables are defined or they are all empty, then the configuration file is checked.
+If the environment variables are set, they define the behavior and the config file is not even checked.
+If no variables are defined or they are all empty, then the configuration file is used.

-If the configuration file does not exist, or is not accessile (permissions, etc.) mute continues with the default configuration.
+If the configuration file does not exist, or is not accessible (permissions, etc.)
+`mute` continues with the default configuration.

-Any accessible configuration should be valid otherwise mute exits with `mute.ExitErrConf` ( also applies to environment variables).
+Any accessible configuration should be valid, otherwise `mute` exits with `mute.ExitErrConf` (also applies to environment variables).

 Default Config
 ==============
-When there is no config specified, mute suppresses output from successful runs, matching exit code 0 and any output pattern.
+When there is no config specified, `mute` suppresses output from successful runs, matching exit code 0 and any output pattern.